© 2004-2008

 Activists for pay equity in Minnesota sponsored a morning "UnHappy Hour" event.
 Members who attended were given 3/4 cups of coffee or latte, received 3/4 of a muffin and had 3/4 napkins to symbolize the almost 3/4 of a dollar that women are paid.

-North Carolina Pay Equity Day supporters cosponsored a press conference in Raleigh that highlighted pay equity issues.
+North Carolina Pay Equity Day 2006 supporters cosponsored a press conference in Raleigh that highlighted pay equity issues.
 At the press conference organized by local BPW/USA members, the North Carolina Justice and Community Development Center released a new report on pay equity in North Carolina state government -- a study that shows that there is a considerable wage gap between female and male state employees.

-Kansans and Missourians, not to be outdone on issues of pay equity, held a press conference to commemorate Equal Pay Day.
+Kansans and Missourians, not to be outdone on issues of pay equity, held a press conference to commemorate Equal Pay Day 2006.
 Congresswoman Karen McCarthy (MO-5) and a representative from Congressman Dennis Moore's (KS-3) office spoke about their support of the Paycheck Fairness Act.
 Copies of the Equal Pay Day Proclamation were distributed and signed by both Congresswoman McCarthy and Congressman Moore's staff member.
 All three Kansas City TV stations and the Kansas City Star attended the event.

 Borders bookstore hosted an "UnHappy Hour" in Utah.
 Members also participated in a radio talk show, "Monday Night Forum," on KVEL 920 AM for thirty minutes the night before Equal Pay Day.
 Radio station KVEL also played BPW/USA's pay equity public service announcement all day on Equal Pay Day.

-An Pay Equity Gala, organized by BPW/Washington State, included a buffet dinner, silent auction, dessert rush, the debut of a local winery, and a local celebrity emcee.
+A Pay Equity Gala, organized by BPW/Washington State, included a buffet dinner, silent auction, dessert rush, the debut of a local winery, and a local celebrity emcee.
 Their keynote speaker was Boeing's first female test pilot.
 They honored 10 Women of Achievement from the community and raised $4500 for scholarships.
 They secured major corporate sponsors to help offset the costs.

 BPW/Delaware members held a networking event for business and local organizations.
 At the event, an Equal Pay Day Bulletin Board was set up and Equal Pay Day packets with BPW/USA information and NCPE fact sheets were available.
 A local business partner provided a $1 off coupon for the cash bar "For Women Only."

 In Washington, DC, CLUW activists and NCPE organizational members joined force with BPW members to leaflet subway riders with information on the Pay Equity fight and to present women riders with Pay Day candy bars.
-At a press conference held on the grounds of the US Capital, labor leaders, senators, congress persons, athletes and workers noted how important it is to pass the Paycheck Fairness Act.
+At a press conference held on the grounds of the US Capitol, labor leaders, senators, congress persons, athletes and workers noted how important it is to pass the Paycheck Fairness Act.

 In Illinois the Equal Pay Act of 2003 was passed out of the Labor Committee in the Illinois House of Representatives.
 (The Act, which provides that no employer may pay wages solely on the basis of the employee's gender and expands the federal Equal Pay Act to cover employers with four or more employees, rather than 15, was signed by Gov. Rod R. Blagojevich in May.)